 The following preschool and kindergarten drawing tips provide opportunities for children to experiment with different ways of creating lines and expressing themselves artistically, while at the same time producing original, finished drawings that are not scribbled over.

-Although the bright orange marker showed up, much of the details of the arms, legs, and purse the child drew are hard to see.
+Although the bright orange marker showed up in the middle picture, much of the details of the arms, legs, and bag are hard to see.

 Step #1 Organize materials ahead of time